zmoore-usgs/coastal-hazards/README.md

 #### Building and running the docker containers

-1. To build the images from local sources execute `docker-compose -f docker-compose.yml -f docker-compose-local.yml build`
+1. To build the images from artifacts built locally execute:
+    `docker-compose -f docker-compose.yml -f docker-compose-local.yml build`
     * This should begin the process of building.
 This process will take some time, possibly in upwards of 15 minutes.
     * Note: If you want to build the containers from pre-built artifacts simply run `docker-compose build`

-2. To launch the built images into containers, execute `docker-compose up`
+2. To launch the built images into containers, execute: `docker-compose up`
     * Note: To limit output, only include the containers you want to see.
 For example, `docker-compose up cch_portal` will only show the output for `cch_portal`.